 Related reading: A modern Draupadi…loving two men with consent

 At this point she interjects to clarify; polyamorous, not polygamous – they are two very distinct concepts.
-The latter implies the legal marriage to more than one spouse at the same time, and the former is the practise of having deeply committed, loving relationships with more than one partner at the same time with the consent and knowledge of all the partners involved.
-Polyamory can take many forms, and can include a sexual aspect or not.
+The latter implies the legal marriage to more than one spouse at the same time, and the former is the practice of having deeply committed, loving relationships with more than one partner at the same time with the consent and knowledge of all the partners involved.
+Polyamory can take many forms and can include a sexual aspect or not.
 But the intention is on an emotional connection, even if it’s a brief encounter.

 The conversation at this point abruptly ends as friends interrupt us.

 At the club we are in, about what seems like an hour later, I see Mimi has struck a friendship with a foreigner who was seated on the table next to us.
 The self-assured man is a tall, wiry, blond, who looks American from afar, and is clearly smitten by her.
 They are at the bar, while we’re on the dance floor, letting our hair down, by now suitably inebriated by the copious amounts of alcohol we’ve mixed.

 Despite our befuddled state, we notice them sharing numbers, kiss, and exchange deep, passionate embraces.
 After a while, I see the man leave, and she joins the rest of our party as though not much has passed.

 I meet Mimi two days later since that evening.
 I learn that in the meanwhile she has already spent a rather romantic evening with the man she met at the club.
 They, it turns out, decided to take things forward the very next day.